 “For any project if you’re working together with a team, you need to identify what your individual skills are so that when you’re developing something you get the right people doing the right job.”

 Helen explained, “I did a leadership course which was really good because it straight away helped me build a network, but it also showed me my strengths and weaknesses, so I knew where I had to put a little bit more effort into.”

-Tara has over 20 years of project management and business development experience across the private and public sector and has an MBA in Leadership and Management in Healthcare, is published in the London Journal of Primary Care and is the author of over 150 blogs articles.
-She presents her own podcast: The Business of Healthcare With Tara Humphrey.
+Tara has an MBA in Healthcare Leadership and Management, is published in the London Journal of Primary Care, is the author of over 180 blogs also hosts The Business of Healthcare Podcast.